 That’s when a rub or a sauce (or both) can work a little magic.
 This Coffee Coriander Rubbed New York Strip Steak is a perfect example.
 I am actually a little surprised I was able to sneak this rub on the steak at the folk’s house.
-They’re a little snobby about their steak, too and are firmly in the camp that nothing should go on a steak other than salt and pepper!
+They’re my favorite Octogenarians, and they’re a little snobby about their steak, too, and are firmly in the camp that nothing should go on a steak other than salt and pepper!
 They loved this, though – never knew what hit them!

 About Coffee Coriander Rubbed New York Strip Steak:

 Let’s talk about the rub on this steak.
 The Coffee Coriander Rub (and no worries, it doesn’t taste like coffee, just like magic) enhances the steak but doesn’t take over.
 Once grilled it adds indescribable flavor without being so brash you’re going to think “That’s coffee on this here steak.”
 The salt helps it act like a dry rub, the spices add flavor and the touch of sugar helps everything caramelize beautifully, even on a tougher, less marbled grocery store steak.